 Cast iron is inexpensive

-There are so many different uses for even one piece.
+There are so many different uses for just one piece.
 You can fry bacon in the same skillet as baking cornbread in.
-A two-sided griddle can make pancakes one side or sear ribeyes on the grill side.
-And with that dutch oven you can do everything in from sautéing to stewing!

 Since cast iron skillets and pots are made from one of the most sturdiest metal alloys, they’re virtually indestructible.
 Hence, why you can use them over open flames, campfires and even high heat ovens.

-So, as you see, because cast iron skillets can endure such high heat, there’s no need to worry about warping, cracking, or breaking.
-Cast iron is literally indestructible!
+So, as you see, because cast iron cookware can endure such high heat, there’s no need to worry about warping, cracking, or breaking.
+It’s is literally indestructible!

 Distributes heat more efficiently

-Even when your campfire flames and coals may fluctuate, your iron skillet and pots will retain heat efficiently to allow even cooking.
+Even when your campfire flames and coals may fluctuate, your iron skillet and pots will retain heat efficiently; allowing even cooking.

 Browns and sears meats perfectly